British PM Johnson has coronavirus, self-isolates in Downing Street

 But Johnson changed tack and imposed stringent controls after projections showed a quarter of a million people could die.
 On Monday he banned Britons from leaving their homes for all non-essential reasons, effectively shutting down large parts of the economy.
 Now he is in isolation too.

 "I am working from home.
 I’m self-isolating," Johnson said.
-It was unclear where he was infected or how many government staff and senior ministers would need to isolate themselves after dozens of daily meetings, including news conferences, in Downing Street.
+It was unclear where he was infected or how staff and ministers would need to isolate themselves after dozens of daily meetings, including news conferences, in Downing Street.

-Johnson last appeared at a daily news conference on Wednesday, flanked by the government's chief scientific adviser, Patrick Vallance, and the government's top medical adviser, Chris Whitty.
+Johnson last appeared at a news conference on Wednesday, flanked by the government's chief scientific adviser, Patrick Vallance, and England's Chief Medical Officer, Chris Whitty.
 The event was closed, with journalists asking questions by video link.
 A spokesman said that the moment Johnson felt symptoms he took steps to avoid close contact, adding that ministers would need to self-isolate if they developed symptoms.
-The spokesman was unaware of further testing among senior ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)